N0rmalizer/cov-analysis/README.md

 ## Workflow

+Note: `cov-analysis` uses the `TMPDIR` environment variable if present.

 ### Step 1: Build a Coverage Binary

 Use `cov-analysis build` to set the correct compiler flags and build your target: